-Even if you think that your Mac is completely immune from online security threats, there are loads of reasons why downloading and installing a Mac VPN is becoming an ever more popular thing to do on Apple computers.
+Even if you think that your Mac is completely immune from online security threats, there are loads of reasons why downloading and installing a VPN - and, more specifically, a Mac VPN - is becoming an ever more popular thing to do .

-Whether it's because you're trying to use your Mac to access websites that are blocked by your office, school or ISP (or even your government!) or just want to watch foreign TV shows, getting a Virtual Private Network makes sense.
+Whether it's because you're trying to use your Mac to access websites that are blocked by your office, school or ISP (or even your government!) or just want to watch foreign TV shows, getting the best Mac VPN makes sense.

 And because Apple’s desktop computers and MacBooks are being increasingly targeted by cybercriminals, it never pays to let your guard down.
 Getting the best Mac VPN you can is a good option to help give you extra online security.

-ExpressVPN is our top choice for the best all-round VPN on the Mac.
+ExpressVPN is our top choice for the best all-round VPN on the Mac (and iPhone VPN).
 The firm's dedicated app is intuitive and very user-friendly, featuring a one-click option for connecting, as well as some advanced options.

 It uses 256-bit encryption over OpenVPN UDP by default and the app comes with a kill switch and split tunnelling functionality.